 At the end of 2015, the United States PostgreSQL Association unanimously passed a resolution ear-marking $10,000 of funds for our Diversity Scholarship.
-Since then, the Diversity Committee (comprised of Debra Cerda, Sarah Conway, Evan Macbeth and Quan-Ha Le) have been working to create guidelines around what would be a beneficial program for the PostgreSQL community.
+Since then, the Diversity Committee (comprised of Sarah Conway, Quan-Ha Le, Renee Phillips and James Chanco Jr) have been working to create guidelines around what would be a beneficial program for the PostgreSQL community.

 We are pleased to announce the application for the Diversity Scholarship is open and available for submissions.